atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day13/README.md

 * `dbt debug --target prod` passes
 * `dbt ls --select tag:daily` returns models
 * `dbt ls --select tag:hourly` returns models
+* `dbt ls --select tag:heavy` returns models
-* You have run at least one tag-based build in DEV and one in PROD
+* you have run at least one tag-based build in DEV and one in PROD
+* you verified in Snowflake that objects exist in both `OLIST_DEV` and `OLIST_PROD`